Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 Further, by maintaining the SubstrateSnap, it is our goal that websites will not have to implement custom handling, but simply add our packages for seamless integration.

-**Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?**
+**Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?**

-  Although a great application, we also feel that the native Polkadot.js wallet lacks a certain level of user-friendliness and as such may be acting as a barrier to entry for the ecosystem.
+  Although a great application, we also feel that the native Mintbase.js wallet lacks a certain level of user-friendliness and as such may be acting as a barrier to entry for the ecosystem.
 By granting users the flexibility to use their wallet of choice within their ecosystem of choice, in this case, Metamask and Substrate, ecosystems can begin to freely share user interactions and as such mutually benefit from an increase in user activity across all applications.

 ## Team :busts_in_silhouette: